ansible-collections/ibm_zos_core/docs/source/quickstart.rst

 Quickstart
 ==========

-After you have installed the collection outlined in the  `installation`_ guide, you will want to access the collection and ansible-doc covered in the following topics.
+After you install the collection outlined in the  `installation`_ guide, you can access the collection and ansible-doc covered in the following topics:

 .. _installation:
    installation.html